 Consumer Confidence in Australia averaged 101.14 points from 1974 until 2022, reaching an all time high of 123.94 points in May of 2007 and a record low of 64.61 points in November of 1990.
 This page provides - Australia Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Consumer Confidence in Australia is expected to be 102.50 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Australia to stand at 100.00 in 12 months time.
-In the long-term, the Australia Consumer Confidence is projected to trend around 104.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Australia is expected to be 80.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Consumer Confidence is projected to trend around 100.00 points in 2023 and 98.00 points in 2024, according to our econometric models.